DC Reverses Decision Banning Superman Logo on Statue of Murdered Boy

 DC's senior vp business and legal affairs, Amy Genkins, then sent an email to Boyce stating that "for a variety of legal reasons, we are not able to accede to the request, nor many other incredibly worthy projects that come to our attention."

-The decision came as a huge blow to Baldwin, who made arrangements to have sculptor Ruth Abernethy change the iconic "S" on the statue's chest to a "J." But Baldwin also shared his story with the Toronto press, and it swiftly gathered steam online, with DC drawing heat from critics who argued the media company was callously acting in its own self-interests.
+The decision came as a huge blow to Boyce, who made arrangements to have sculptor Ruth Abernethy change the iconic "S" on the statue's chest to a "J." But Boyce also shared his story with the Toronto press, and it swiftly gathered steam online, with DC drawing heat from critics who argued the media company was callously acting in its own self-interests.

 Executives at the company then reconvened to reconsider their decision, and on Thursday announced a change of heart.